We Need You to Hold the Door Open for Persecuted Christians

 Christians around the world are fleeing for their lives.
 Will we shut the door?
 Each year, the U.S. President sets a refugee intake ceiling, the maximum number of people legally allowed to find safety through resettlement in our country.
 Let’s raise the ceiling together and restore hope to thousands who are fleeing on account of their faith in Jesus.

-The United Stated of America has a long standing tradition of intentionally inviting and welcoming persecuted people from across the world to America to find safety and start a new life.
+The United States of America has a long-standing tradition of intentionally inviting and welcoming persecuted people from across the world to America to find safety and start a new life.

 It Only Takes 3 Minutes!

-But with 40+million persecuted people in the world, we know this isn’t enough and we know that the door would be closed to our Christian brothers and sisters.
+With 40+million persecuted people in the world, we know that the door would be closed to our Christian brothers and sisters.